Many98/ReinforcementLearning/README.md

-# Repo for experiments with Reinforcment algortihms
+# Repo for experiments with Reinforcement algortihms

 #### Currently is implemented only Deep Q-Network